gvwilson/thirdbit/src/fiction/in-heck/index.md

 "Why don't you use it yourself?"

 Patient sighed.
+"It is Makers' work.
-"It only works for organics."
+It only works for organics."

 "Oh.
 Well then."